MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/sign-in-manager.md

 You can check how near the limit you are by comparing the result of `SignInManager.Instance.GetCurrentNumberOfPlayers()` to the result of `SignInManager.Instance.GetMaximumNumberOfPlayers()`.

 The SignInManager has a dictionary of signed-in players indexed by that player's *playerNumber*.
-You can use this dictionary to retrieve some basic information about the player accessible from their associated `XboxLiveUser`:
+You can use this dictionary of signed-in players to retrieve some basic information about the player, accessible from the associated `XboxLiveUser`:

 ```csharp
 if (SignInManager.Instance.GetPlayer(this.playerNumber).IsSignedIn) // If there is a player signed in for this gameObjects player number